istio/community/STEERING-COMMITTEE.md

 invested in the success of the Istio project to participate in business and non-technical decision-making.
 1. All members should abide by the project Code of Conduct.
-1. There are two types of seats on the Steering Committee: Contributor Seats and Community Seats.
+1. There are two types of seats on the Steering Committee: Contribution Seats and Community Seats.
-1. Both Contributor and Community Seats will be appointed beginning in July 2020.
+1. Both Contribution and Community Seats will be appointed beginning in July 2020.
 The appointments for the Contribution and Community seat types will expire on staggered dates.
 After the initial term for both seats, all seats will have an annual term.
-1. Contributor Seat terms expire on January 1 and Community Seat terms expire on July 1.
-If necessary, a company holding a Contributor Seat may change the appointed individual at any time during the term.
+1. Contribution Seat terms expire on January 1 and Community Seat terms expire on July 1.
+If necessary, a company holding a Contribution Seat may change the appointed individual at any time during the term.
 1. No Contributing Company can have more than 5 seats in total on the Steering Committee.